MarcoMeinardi/spwn/README.md

   --setup               Setup configs and quit
 ```

-If the files have weird namings (such as the libc name not starting with
+If the files have weird names (such as the libc name not starting with
 "libc"), the autodetection will fail and fall in the manual selection,
 the best fix for this is to rename the files.